Table of Contents

 Early Indoor Plumbing

 A few families were wealthy enough to have indoor plumbing.
 Yet, in those days an indoor toilet was not recommended.
 In most situations, the toilets were placed in the kitchen to share the plumbing line.
 However, having human waste that closes to food preparations was completely unsanitary.

-It wasn’t until indoor plumbing became a thing and proper drainage was in place that modern toilets became popular.
+It wasn’t until indoor plumbing became a thing and proper drainage was in a place that modern toilets became popular.
 Indoor plumbing is a luxury that we often take for granted, not knowing the true pain of walking to the outhouse.